This guide is designed to help Victorian public sector organisations implement our misconduct policies for all:

 How we define misconduct

 We define misconduct as per the Public Administration Act 2004 (PAA).
-Misconduct is:
+This includes:

 How to use the policies